-- Payment of a Living Wage of £10 per hour (£19,314) from 1 April 2018 and to be extended to all government contracts.
+- An increase in the current living wage to reflect our ongoing concerns with low pay (PCS believe this should be set at a minimum of £12 per hour or £23177 pa) from 1 April 2020 and to be extended to all Government contracts.
 All employers in the Scottish Government main bargaining unit should as a minimum attain Living Wage Accredited Status.

 - Payment of progression in full and shorter journey times

 - Confirmation of continuation of the No Compulsory Redundancy Guarantee